swat-ds/reactor-rooom/_projects/american-doctor.md

 was swept up into a larger political scheme of which he had no control over.
-While neither the USSR or Western press is free of blame when it comes to Dr. Gale's over-blown image, the flaws of Western solidarity and individualism are what become apparent.
+While neither the USSR or Western press is free of blame when it comes to Dr. Gale's over-blown image, the flaws of Western solidarity and individualism are key issues that must be considered here.

 ## Works Cited

 <div markdown="1" class="footnotes">
-1. Brown, Kate. *Manual for Survival: A Chernobyl Guide to the Future*.
+- Brown, Kate. *Manual for Survival: A Chernobyl Guide to the Future*.
 W W Norton, 2020.
-1. Euronews.
+- Euronews.
 "The Medical Response in the Aftermath of the Chernobyl Disaster." *Euronews*, Euronews.com, 26 Apr.
 2016.
-1. Gale, Robert Peter., and Thomas Hauser. *Final Warning: the Legacy of Chernobyl*.
+- Gale, Robert Peter., and Thomas Hauser. *Final Warning: the Legacy of Chernobyl*.
 Warner Books, 1989.
-1. Gus\'kova, A. K. "Fifty Years of the Nuclear Industry in Russia---Through the Eyes of a Physician." *Atomic Energy*, vol. 87, no. 6, Dec.
+- Gus\'kova, A. K. "Fifty Years of the Nuclear Industry in Russia---Through the Eyes of a Physician." *Atomic Energy*, vol. 87, no. 6, Dec.
 1999, pp. 903--908 IRCP "ICRP PUBLICATION 118: ICRP Statement on Tissue Reactions and Early and Late Effects of Radiation in Normal Tissues and Organs --- Threshold Doses for Tissue Reactions in a Radiation Protection Context." *Annals of the ICRP*, vol. 41, no. 1--2, Feb.
 2012, pp. 1--322.
-1. McMullen, Jeff.
+- McMullen, Jeff.
 "Chernobyl Three Months after Disaster \| 60 Minutes Australia." *60 Minutes Australia*, 12 June 2019.
-1. Pine, John. \"A nuclear SWAT team in fall-out from Chernobyl\". *The Advertiser,* April 25, 1987 Saturday.
+- Pine, John. \"A nuclear SWAT team in fall-out from Chernobyl\." *The Advertiser,* April 25, 1987 Saturday.
-1. Rubin, David M. "How the News Media Reported on Three Mile Island and Chernobyl." *Journal of Communication*, vol. 37, no. 3, 1 Sept.
+- Rubin, David M. "How the News Media Reported on Three Mile Island and Chernobyl." *Journal of Communication*, vol. 37, no. 3, 1 Sept.
 1987, pp. 42--57.
-1. Taubman, Philip, and Special To the New York Times.
+- Taubman, Philip, and Special To the New York Times.
 "Chernobyl Toll Now 23; More Deaths Expected." *The New York Times*, 30 May 1986.
 </div>